-Mentors for Growth
+Mentors for Entrepreneurial Growth

-a mentoring program to support JCU entrepreneurs
+a mentoring program to support JCU students and recent graduates

 Mentors can play an important role in the entrepreneurial development of an individual.
 They guide entrepreneurs from conception to development and growth, inspiring extraordinary effort, nurturing experimentation and adding experience to the decision-making process.
 We aim to create purposeful, mutually rewarding relationships, in which Mentors will act as enablers of young talent, providing knowledge, advice, connections and valuable insights.